mas-bandwidth/gafferongames/content/post/state_synchronization.md

 }
 </pre>

-What you see above is a _serialization function_.
-It's a trick I use to unify packet read and write.
+What you see above is a _serialize function_.
+It's a trick I like to use to unify packet read and write.
 I like it because it's expressive while at the same time it's difficult to desync read and write.
 If you would like to read and write packets like this in your own project, you can do that with my open source network library <a href="http://www.libyojimbo.com">yojimbo</a>.

 ## Packet Structure